jethrocarr/pupistry/README.md

-# Caveats & Future Feature Plans
+# Caveats & Future Plans

 ## Use r10k

 Currently only an r10k workflow is supported.
-Pull requests for others (eg Librarian Puppet) are welcome, but it's not a priority for this author.
+Pull requests for others (eg Librarian Puppet) are welcome, but it's not a priority for this author as r10k is working nicely.

 ## Bootstrap Functionality

 Currently Pupistry only supports generation of bootstrap for CentOS 7 & Ubuntu 14.04.
-Other distributions will be added over time, and patches are welcome.
+Other distributions will be added, but it may take time to get to your particular favourite distribution.

-Note that this isn't a showstopper, you can use pupistry with pretty much any nix platform, you'll just not have the handy advantage of automatically generated bootstrap for your servers - but you can certainly take what has been generated for the existing OSes and customise to suit your particular needs.
+Note that it isn't a show stopper if support for your platform of choice doesn't yet exist -  you can use pupistry with pretty much any nix platform, you'll just not have the handy advantage of automatically generated bootstrap for your servers.

-Pull requests are VERY welcome, I'll add pretty much any OS if you write a decent bootstrap template for it.
+If you do customise it for a different platform, pull requests are VERY welcome, I'll add pretty much any OS if you write a decent bootstrap template for it.

 ## Continious Deployment